Culture of Life

 Our ministry is guided by faith and based on the seven themes of Catholic Social Teaching.

-Empowered by the Holy Spirit, the Office of Advocacy and Justice promotes the social mission of the Church through education and legislative advocacy efforts.
+Empowered by the Holy Spirit, Culture of Life promotes the social mission of the Church through education and legislative advocacy efforts.
 Called to evangelize individuals, institutions, and the culture through personal witness and public outreach, we act on behalf of those who are voiceless.
 We provide opportunities in the parish and community for ongoing conversion and social transformation, seeking always to protect and defend the sacredness and dignity of human life.

 Throughout the year, we offer workshops, retreats and resources to help our local community understand the issues impacting our neighbors and promote the dignity of every human life from conception to natural death.
 Learn more about how you can get involved by clicking a theme of Catholic Social Teaching below.